 How to Build Bigger Shoulders: The Side-Delt-First Guide to Wider, Fuller Delts

 Shoulder width comes from the side delts most programs undertrain — not more pressing.
-An EMG-informed exercise table by delt head, the dumbbell vs cable lateral raise research, weekly set targets, and the two exercises to skip.
+An EMG-informed exercise table by delt head, dumbbell vs cable lateral raise research, practical volume guidance, and exercise modifications.

 SensAI Team